zekicaneksi/ihtiyac-listesi/README.md

 # ihtiyac-listesi

+Requirement for setting up the project locally;

+- With Nix
+    - Docker
+- Without Nix
+    - Docker
+    - Node.js (20) with NPM

 To get the project running, go into these directories, and follow instructions to get them running;

 - `frontend`